Am I Eligible to Take the USMLE?

 Are you wondering what you need to be eligible to take the USMLE?
 This quick overview should help reassure you that, in most cases, the answer is, “Yes, you’re eligible!”
-Passing all four tests of the USMLE sequence is required for any doctor to obtain a license to practice medicine in the U.S.
+Passing all three tests of the USMLE sequence is required for any doctor to obtain a license to practice medicine in the U.S.

 If you’re an U.S. citizen, your eligibility to take the USMLE must be in one of the following categories at the time you apply and on the day of your examination:

 - To be eligible to take USMLE Step 1 and Step 2 CK: You must be a medical student who is officially enrolled in, or a graduate of, a U.S. or Canadian medical school program leading to an MD degree that’s accredited by the Liaison Committee on Medical Education (LCME).
 Or you need to be a medical student who is officially enrolled in, or a graduate of, a U.S. medical school leading to a DO degree that is accredited by the American Osteopathic Association (AOA).

 - To be eligible to take USMLE Step 3: Before submitting your application, you must obtain an MD degree (or its equivalent) or a DO degree from a U.S. or Canadian medical school that is accredited by the LCME or the AOA, and you must pass Step 1 and Step 2 CK.

 Are osteopathic physicians eligible to take the USMLE?

 If you’re pursuing licensure as an osteopathic physician, you’ll need to take either the Comprehensive Osteopathic Medical Licensing Examination of the United States of America (COMLEX-USA) or the USMLE.
 However, since osteopathic medical schools require the COMLEX-USA, you won’t need to take both exams.